RChursin/RChursin/README.md

 # Hello, world! 👋 I'm Roman Chursin

-Hi there!
 I'm deeply passionate about automation and have been working extensively with tools like Selenium and the pytest framework.
 It's been a thrilling journey automating processes at Kajabi.
 Lately, I've also been diving into the world of front-end development, experimenting with JavaScript and React.js.
 Always learning, always growing!